Assistant Professor CV Guide + Tips + Example

 - Describe a Situation Where You Had to Arrive at a Compromise or Lead Others to a Compromise.

-Ask a friend to interview you so you can get comfortable with the questions and imprint the answers in your mind.
-Ask them for feedback on your performance and answers, and write down their suggestions that resonate with you.
-You’ll feel confident and ready when it’s time for the real thing.
+Ask a friend to interview you and provide feedback on your performance and answers.
+This will help you feel confident and ready when it’s time for the real thing.

 Be proactive and ask questions.

 Your interviewer will ask if you have any questions at the end of your session.
-You should always have at least three questions ready to ask; job candidates who don’t ask questions are not as likely to get hired because hiring managers assume they aren’t interested in the role or won’t put much thought into it.
+You should always have at least three questions ready to ask, for example:

 Have references ready.